August 29, 2018

 - Clarissa Forbes (Ph.D.), who will be departing to take up a SSHRC postdoctoral fellowship at the University of Arizona very shortly after her dissertation defence.

 - Matt Hunt Gardner (Ph.D.
-2017), beginning a one-year faculty position at St. Mary's University in Halifax.
+2017), beginning a contract faculty position at St. Mary's University in Halifax.

 - Phil Howson (Ph.D.
 2018), starting a postdoctoral fellowship at the University of Oregon.